nuxt-modules/plausible/README.md

 Done!
 Plausible will now run in your application's client.

+> ℹ️ By default, `nuxt-plausible` will use `window.location.hostname` for the Plausible `domain` configuration key, which will suit most users.

 ## Configuration

 All [supported module options](#module-options) can be set by either the module options key `plausible`, or the public runtime config key with the same name.